ClusterLabs/PAF/configuration.md

     starting it again as a standby, thus its timeout should at least be equal to the sum of the ones of `stop` and `start` actions)
     * parameter `timeout` suggested value: `120s`
-  * action `reload`: change a resource parameter without restarting it, if the parameter supports it
-    * parameter timeout suggested value: `30s`
   * action `notify`: executed at the same time on several nodes of the cluster before and after each actions.
 This is important in PAF mechanism.
     * parameter timeout suggested value: `60s`
-  * action `meta-data`: print the meta-data (parameters and supported actions) of the resource agent
-    * parameter timeout suggested value: `5s`
-  * action `validate-all`: sanity check of the prerequisites of the resource agent, like required binaries
-    * parameter timeout suggested value: `5s`

 ### Multi-state resource parameters